joakimsk/asm-hello/README.md

 ld -macosx_version_min 10.15.7 -o hello hello.o -lSystem -L/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib

-Use -s to strip the output, removing symbol table
+Use -s to strip the output, removing symbol table, if you do not plan to debug and want as small file as possible.

 ## RIP-relative vs absolute addressing
 Mac OS X may not allow absolute addressing.
 Can be handled in various ways.